jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 -------------------
 ```

+To automatically insert setext-style headings, use `C-c C-s H`.
+This
+command behaves like `C-c C-c h` in that the level is calculated
+automatically and it can accept the same prefix arguments, but it uses
+setext (underlined) headings whenever possible (only for levels one
+and two).
+To insert setext headings directly, use `C-c C-s !` for
+level one or `C-c C-s @` or level two.
+Noting that `!` is `S-1` and
+`@` is `S-2` may make these commands easier to remember.
+These setext
+heading insertion commands will prompt for heading text if there is no
+active region and the current line is blank.

-T> You don't have to get the alignment exactly right, as in the above
+T> If the alignment of the underline characters is not exactly right,
-T> examples, but if you want to keep things tidy Markdown Mode can
+T> as in the above examples, you can still keep things tidy.
-T> "complete" markup for you after the fact.
+T> Markdown Mode can "complete" markup for you after the fact.
 See
 T> the [Markup Completion](#completion) section of this chapter for
 T> more details.